ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Bedford inquirer._](https://chroniclingamerica.loc.gov/lccn/sn83032006/1869-11-05/ed-1/seq-1)

 #### 1869-11-05 &middot; Bedford, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+of the wood ; and Dever cry fried fish till
+they are caught in the net.
 Don&#x27;t go to law unless you have nothing
 to lose; lawyer&#x27;s houses are built on fools
 heads.